 Where can I park?

 The Greensboro Marriott deck is also open to the public (hourly rates apply, max $18/day after 5 hours), but space is limited due to a large hotel event.
-Hotel guests have priority.
-Arrive early or use alternative decks.
+Hotel guests have priority, so please arrive early or consider using alternative decks.

 Is the Greensboro Pride Festival free?